Quantum Yang-Mills theory: an overview of a programme: Introduction

-There are now several crucial hints that tensor networks might be a powerful tool in the study of lattice gauge theory.
-Firstly, several recent studies have applied one-dimensional TNS, i.e., matrix product states (MPS), to the Schwinger model with very encouraging results, including the determination of the particle content and real time evolution \cite{byrnes:2002a,sugihara:2005a,banuls:2013b,banuls:2013a,buyens:2014,buyens:2015dkc,rico:2014,kuhn:2015,buyens_tensor_2015,pichler_real-time_2016,dittrich_decorated_2014,tagliacozzo_tensor_2014,silvi_lattice_2014,dalmonte_lattice_2016}.
+There are now several crucial hints that tensor networks might be a powerful tool in the study of lattice gauge theory (for a review, see \cite{dalmonte_lattice_2016}).
+Firstly, several recent studies have applied one-dimensional TNS, i.e., matrix product states (MPS), to the Schwinger model with very encouraging results, including the determination of the particle content and real time evolution \cite{byrnes:2002a,sugihara:2005a,banuls:2013a,buyens:2014,rico:2014,pichler_real-time_2016, banuls_density_2017, buyens_finite-representation_2017-1}, as well as to non-abelian models \cite{kuhn:2015, silvi_finite-density_2017, banuls_efficient_2017}.
+Related work is also ongoing in the field of quantum gravity \cite{dittrich_decorated_2016, delcamp_phase_2017}.
 Secondly, the ground state space of $\mathbb{Z}/2\mathbb{Z}$-lattice gauge theory (and associated quantum double models) admits an efficient exact description as a TNS, namely a PEPS or a MERA, \cite{dennis:2002a, aguado:2008a}, a result later generalised to include string-net models \cite{buerschaper:2009a, koenig:2009a}.
 This construction has been supplemented with numerical results \cite{tagliacozzo:2011a} strongly indicating the utility of the MERA ansatz in the description of the low-energy physics of lattice gauge theories.
 These results are rather suggestive that an economic description of the low-energy limit of Yang-Mills theory might be found in a TNS.

-There are, however, still many challenges facing the hypothesis that TNS are useful for the solution of Yang-Mills theory: there is still a large divide between the discrete gauge groups considered in most investigations so far and the compact gauge groups $\su2$ and $\textsl{SU}(3)$ relevant for the standard model (for some recent progress on the continuous gauge group case see \cite{tagliacozzo_tensor_2014} and \cite{silvi_lattice_2014}).
+There are, however, still many challenges facing the hypothesis that TNS are useful for the solution of Yang-Mills theory: there is still a large divide between the discrete gauge groups considered in most investigations so far and the compact gauge groups $\su2$ and $\textsl{SU}(3)$ relevant for the standard model (for some progress see \cite{tagliacozzo_tensor_2014, silvi_lattice_2014, zohar:2015, zohar:2016, zohar_projected_2016, kull_classification_2017}).
 Additionally, there is not yet any systematic way to take a continuum limit of a TNS to obtain a representation of the $n$-point functions required for a quantum field description.
-(Continuum generalisations of the MPS, PEPS, and MERA TNS are available \cite{haegeman:2011a}, but they don't seem particularly well suited for locally gauge-invariant quantum fields.)
+Also, continuum generalisations of the MPS, PEPS, and MERA TNS are available \cite{haegeman:2011a}, but they don't seem particularly well suited for locally gauge-invariant quantum fields.)

 In this paper we pursue a description of the ground-state of lattice gauge theory in terms of a TNS.
 We work with pure gauge theory in the hamiltonian formalism \cite{kogut:1975a} and study the locally gauge invariant sector of hilbert space.
 We develop a toolkit to describe states in this sector, exploiting parallel transport operations and block-spin averaging operations to construct hierarchical tensor networks.
 While the lattice regulator breaks lorentz invariance, time is continuous in the hamiltonian setting; we later argue that lorentz invariance is recovered in the continuum limit as the regulator is removed.
 This paper is intended as a high-level overview of an ongoing programme: the results reported here are mostly described at a heuristic level and are still replete with conjectures.
 A more thorough explanation of the results described here is in preparation and will be presented in a series of future papers.